Sigit-Wasis/Blog_Sveltejs/README.md

 To create a new project based on this template using [degit](https://github.com/Rich-Harris/degit):

-If there is no NPX you can install it for Linux users
+If there is no NPX you can install it for Linux users:

 ```bash
 sudo npm i -g npx
 ```
-while Windows users
+while Windows users:
 ```bash
 npm i -g npx
 ```

+if so then do the installation to svelte:

 ```bash
 npx degit sveltejs/template svelte-app